 Daughters of the Year Award Recipients

-She is a human right activist and public educator best known for her work around Temporary Foreign workers and labour related issues in the province of Alberta.
+She is a human rights activist and public educator best known for her work around Temporary Foreign workers and labour-related issues in the province of Alberta.
 A first-generation immigrant of Dutch heritage in Canada, Yessy moved to Canada in 1969 as a four-year-old.
 After graduating from the University of Calgary’s law school in 1980, she has been working untiringly to improve labour conditions in Canada.
-Yessy has an accomplished list of experience of serving as board members for various legal organizations.
+Yessy has an accomplished list of experience serving as board members for various legal organizations.

 Kristina De Guzman

 Kristina has made a lifelong mission to connect newcomers of all ages with artistic projects in Edmonton.
 Her latest work is a joint initiative between her former colleagues at the Edmonton Immigrant Services Association (EISA) and Edmonton artists to capture the stories and faces of the residents and businesses on 107th Avenue.
 Kristina is an accomplished musician and loves to explore neighbourhood storytelling with visual art.
 Kristina works with Edmonton Arts Council and is actively engaged in promoting the arts scene in Millwoods.